Elmonade/AutoSuspender/README.md

 }
 ```

 MongoDB is used as a database in this system.
-The main reason is well integrated with Node-Red.
-A dedicated block is used to write new data to
-MongoDB, where users only need to specify
+The main reason is a well integration with Node-Red.
+A dedicated block is used to write new data to MongoDB, where users only need to specify
 1. Database name
 2. Collection name
 3. Operation